Performance Assessment Strategies for Language Model Applications in Healthcare: Introduction

 \section{Introduction}

-GenAI applications for text, images, audio, video, or code are poised to play a significant and growing role in healthcare\cite{Shanmugan2025}.
-Recent reports have documented the potential of GenAI technologies for tasks such as clinical records and documentation, clinical encounter summarization, and patient management, as well as in imaging applications for synthetic data generation\cite{Sizikova2024}, image enhancement and reconstruction\cite{Jung2024}, and segmentation of anatomical structures or lesions\cite{ZHANG2024108238}.
+Language model (LM) applications for text, images, audio, or code are poised to play a significant and growing role in healthcare\cite{Shanmugan2025}.
+The recent advances in generative model capabilities with transformer-based architectures have expanded the scope of artificial intelligence's (AI's) potential impact in healthcare.
+Recent reports have documented the potential of LM technologies for tasks such as clinical records documentation, clinical encounter summarization, and patient management, as well as in imaging applications for synthetic data generation\cite{Sizikova2024}, image enhancement and reconstruction\cite{Jung2024}, and segmentation of anatomical structures or lesions\cite{ZHANG2024108238}.